hamzehkhazaei/MiniFinalProject/README.md

 ### Submission and Evaluation
 You need to submit your `C source code`, `input.txt`, `output.txt` and a `Makefile` that compiles your code in one zip file.
-Please make sure not to submit any other files such as object files, etc. Following table shows the grading schema.
+Please make sure not to submit any other files such as object files, etc. Also, note that if we can not `make` your project on the OSC virtual machine, eg. compilation error, the grade will be 0.
+The following table shows the grading schema.

 | Item        | Mark           |
 | ------------- |:-------------:|